 According to the World Health Organisation, mental health disorders account for 16% of the global disease burden for illness and injury in those aged between 10 and 19 years of age.
 A study by Horowitz et al. looking at all adolescents presenting to an emergency department with non-psychiatric problems found that ~5.6% had suicidal ideation.
 40% of those children (over 16) who have completed suicide had been to hospital with suicidal ideation in the previous year.
 Spotting them before they get to the point of no return is of vital importance.

-In Australia 1 in 7 of 4 to 17 year olds are currently experiencing mental health problems and in the state of Victoria the number of adolescents presenting to the emergency department with problems appears to be increasing exponentially.
-According to Hiscock et al. the number of children presenting with mental health problems has increased by 46% from 2008-9 (n=5988) to 2015-16 (n= 8726) whilst the number of presentations due to physical problems has only increased by 13% over the same time frame.
+In Australia, 4 to 17-year-olds are currently experiencing mental health problems.
+In the state of Victoria, the number of adolescents presenting to the emergency department with problems appears to be increasing exponentially.
+According to Hiscock et al., the number of children presenting with mental health problems has increased by 46% from 2008-9 (n=5988) to 2015-16 (n= 8726), whilst the number of presentations due to physical problems has only increased by 13% over the same time frame.

 Why don’t we do it?

-It may seem, in the time poor world of the emergency department, as if it is just too hard to ask in depth questions about psychosocial problems.
+It may seem, in the time-poor world of the emergency department, as if it is just too hard to ask in-depth questions about psychosocial problems.
 Most of us have had no formal training in what to ask and may be afraid that we don’t know what to do with the answers we are given.
-In one study at Evelina Children’s Hospital in London only 3% of teenagers had some form of psychosocial assessment.
-Introduction of a HEADSS proforma and an education session boosted this to 35%.
+In one study at Evelina Children’s Hospital in London, only 3% of teenagers had some form of psychosocial assessment.
+The introduction of a HEADSS proforma and an education session boosted this to 35%.

 The history of the HEADS screening tool

 Eric Cohen created the initial HEADS tool in the late ’80s as a refinement of something designed by Henry Berman in 1972.
-Extra letters were then added as the impact of modern day life was recognised as a major cause of morbidity and mortality.
+As the impact of modern life was recognised as a major cause of morbidity and mortality, extra letters were added.

 Before we get started